Landlord responsibilites in Scotland

 1. Landlord registration

-If you’re wondering whether you need to register as a landlord in Scotland, the answer is yes.
-All owners of a rental property need to register as private landlords.
+All owners of a rental property need to register as a private landlord.
 This can be done online.

 2. Tenancy deposit scheme